fwup-home/fwup/README.md

 the archive isn't compromised.
 Firmware updates are applied in one pass to avoid needing a lot of memory or disk space.
 The consequence of this is that verification is done on the fly.
 The main metadata for the archive is always verified before any operations occur.
-Cryptographic hashs (using the [BLAKE2b-256](https://blake2.net/) algorithm) of each file contained in the archive is stored in the metadata.
+Cryptographic hashes (using the [BLAKE2b-256](https://blake2.net/) algorithm) of each file contained in the archive is stored in the metadata.
 The hash for each file is computed on the fly, so a compromised file may not be detected until it has been written to